eltonpan/zeosyn_dataset/README.md

 make sure the `zeosyn` is the environment under dropdown menu `Kernel` > `Change kernel`

-In the main directory:
+All visualizations, model training and SHAP analysis in the paper can be reproduced by running the code in the following:

-`visualization.ipynb`: For visualizations of the ZeoSyn dataset
+* `visualization.ipynb`: For visualizations of the ZeoSyn dataset

-`classifier.ipynb`: SHAP of zeolite phase predictor model
+* `classifier.ipynb`: SHAP of zeolite phase predictor model

 The data can be found in `/datasets` directory:

-`ZEOSYN.xlsx`: ZeoSyn dataset
+* `ZEOSYN.xlsx`: ZeoSyn dataset

-`osda_descriptors.csv`: Descriptors of organic structure-directing agents
+* `osda_descriptors.csv`: Descriptors of organic structure-directing agents

-`zeolite_descriptors.csv`: Descriptors of zeolite frameworks
+* `zeolite_descriptors.csv`: Descriptors of zeolite frameworks

 # Cite
 If you use this dataset or code, please cite this paper: